 1.4.1.3 Performance Measure 3 – Recruitment and Retention (Increase in Non-White Families)

 The Contractor shall increase the net number of licensed non-white Foster Families available for matching on an annual basis.
-The Contractor’s net increase in number of licensed Foster Families will be based on the number of licensed non-white Foster Families available for Matching on July 1st at the beginning of that Contract year and the number of licensed Foster Families available for Matching on June 30th at the end of that same Contract year.
+The Contractor’s net increase in number of licensed non-white Foster Families will be based on the number of licensed non-white Foster Families available for Matching on July 1st at the beginning of that Contract year and the number of licensed non-white Foster Families available for Matching on June 30th at the end of that same Contract year.
 The Contract payment for performance is based on the following increases in net number of non-white families during each year per Service Area: